Beam-Impact/beam-salesforce-cartridge/CONTRIBUTING.md

 The following is a set of guidelines for contributing to MFRA base cartridge.
 These are mostly guidelines, not rules.
 But by adhering to them we hope to address your pull request in timely manner.

-## Submitting your first Pull Rquest
+## Submitting your first Pull Request

 If this is your first attempt at sumbitting a pull request please follow the following steps.